DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

     As explained in [accessTokenAcceptedVersion attribute explanation](  https://docs.microsoft.com/en-us/azure/active-directory/develop/reference-app-manifest#accesstokenacceptedversion-attribute
 ), change the value to 2 and click Save.
-  ODM OpenId liberty configuration needs the version 2.0 for the issuerIdentifier.
+  ODM OpenID Liberty configuration needs version 2.0 for the issuerIdentifier.
 See the [openIdWebSecurity.xml](templates/openIdWebSecurity.xml) file.

-    To check that it has been correctly taken into account, you can request an access token using the Client-Credentials flow :
+    To check that it has been correctly taken into account, you can request an access token using the Client-Credentials flow:

     ```
     $ curl -X POST -H "Content-Type: application/x-www-form-urlencoded" \